ni/python-styleguide/docs/Coding-Conventions.md

     Cheeses are sold first-come-first-served, and can run out of stock rather quickly."""

     def sell(self, type_):
-        """Sell the specified type of cheese.
+        """Sells the specified type of cheese.

         Will throw an OutOfStockException if the specified type of cheese is out of stock."""
 ```